ritabc/lox/clox/README.md

 5. Add a VM
 6. Add infrastructure for a value stack, using stack-based (instead of register based)
 7. Setup REPL and runFile functions to read user input (source code)
+8. setup barebones scanner to take as input stream of source code
+9.

 ### Additional features
 ###### generated from exercises in text